The GitLab Technical Writing team collaborates with developers, product managers, and the community to develop product documentation.

 Review workflow

-- When a technical writer opens a merge request, another writer must review and merge.
+When a Technical Writer opens a merge request, another Technical Writer must review and merge.

-- If the MR contains only documentation changes, the writer:
+If the MR contains only documentation changes, the Technical Writer:

 Pushing to a branch can cause hard-to-resolve merge conflicts, and content can be accidentally overwritten.